 - 1. Articulate the fundamental knowledge base and ideas of the major fields of geoscience.
-(Specialized Knowledge) - 2, Collect and interpret geoscience field data.
-(Applied Learning/Critical Thinking) - 3.
-Collect and interpret geoscience laboratory data.
-(Applied Learning/Critical Thinking) - 4.
-Use technology (e.g. computer software) for evaluating quantitative geoscience data.
-(Quantitative Fluency) - 5.
-Write an effective report on a geoscience study.
-(Communication Fluency) - 6.
-Give an effective oral presentation on a geoscience study.
-(Communication Fluency) - 7.
+(Specialized Knowledge) - Collect and interpret geoscience field data.
+(Applied Learning/Critical Thinking) 2, - Collect and interpret geoscience laboratory data.
+(Applied Learning/Critical Thinking) 3. - Use technology (e.g. computer software) for evaluating quantitative geoscience data.
+(Quantitative Fluency) 4. - Write an effective report on a geoscience study.
+(Communication Fluency) 5. - Give an effective oral presentation on a geoscience study.
+(Communication Fluency) 6. - 7.
 Instruct K-12 students based on self-written learning plans to address individual learning and developmental patterns in the Social Sciences.
-(Specialized Knowledge) - 8.
-Design a safe and supportive learning environment for elementary and secondary education students.
-(Applied Learning) - 9.
-Apply content knowledge while working with learners to access information in real world settings assuring learner mastery of the content.
-(Specialized Knowledge) - 10.
+(Specialized Knowledge) - Design a safe and supportive learning environment for elementary and secondary education students.
+(Applied Learning) 8. - Apply content knowledge while working with learners to access information in real world settings assuring learnermastery of the content.
+9 (Specialized Knowledge) - 10.
 Integrate assessment, planning, and instructional strategies in coordinated and engaging ways through multiple means of communication.
 Critical Thinking/Communication Fluency) - 11.
 Engage in meaningful and intensive professional learning and self-renewal by regularly examining practice through ongoing study, self reflection, and collaboration.
 (Applied Learning)

+NAME:

-NAME: STUDENT ID #
+STUDENT ID #

 LOCAL ADDRESS AND PHONE NUMBER:

-()
+I, (Signature)

-I, (Signature) on the Program Sheet.
-I have read and understand the pthose courses is the final course grade received except fo I have indicated the semester in which I will complete the , hereby certify that I have completed (or will policies listed on the last page of this program sheet.
-I further or the courses in which I am currently enrolled and the courses where courses. which I complete next semester.
+, hereby certify that I have completed (or will complete) all the courses listed on the Program Sheet.
+I have read and understand the policies listed on the last page of this program sheet.
+I further certify that the grade listed for those courses is the final course grade received except for the courses in which I am currently enrolled and the courses which I complete next semester.
+I have indicated the semester in which I will complete these courses.

-Signature of Advisor Date 20

-Signature of Content Advisor Date 20

 20

+Signature of Advisor Date

+20

+Signature of Content Advisor Date

+20

 Signature of Department Head Date

 20

-Signature of Registrar DEGREE REQUIREMENTS: Date
+Signature of Registrar Date

+201 (201 F D 1

+2016-2017 Program sheet, Page 1 of 4

+DEGREE REQUIREMENTS: